tarr11/wizbang/README.md

 ## Reasoning
 Wizards are not inherently RESTful.
 They often cross multiple resources and are bolted on to RESTful controllers.
 If we embrace what they are, we can make them flexible enough to handle complex cases (like user onboarding) but still work effectively for simple cases (like a multi-step form for a single resource)

+For eexample. during user onboarding, you may end up creating several different resources in the context of a single wizard.
+RESTful based routes simply can't handle this and most wizard code ends up looking very different than RESTful code.

 ## Wizard DSL embedded in restful routes file
 ```